 Slashdot carried this article about Perl::Flash, a module that allows you to generate Flash animations using Perl.
 For more information, click here.
 Good for us non-artist coder types.

 0 comments (post); Jan 01 2001, 1:06; Submitted by atom

 You are not logged in to dotcomma.
 You will view the site at default settings.
 If you are new to dotcomma, be sure to check out our newbies page.
+If you'd like some solid information on data recovery, click here.
 If you would like a (free) account so that you can customize the appearance of dotcomma, and optionally appear in our developers listing, you should set up an account in our Your Account page.
 If you already have an account, use the box in the left hand side of the page.